Nashmia101/china-institutional-confidence-analysis/README.md

 ## Running this

 Scripts are numbered to run in sequence — later scripts depend on objects created earlier (focus_data, others_data, backward_elimination(), all_model_stats, etc.).
-Requires WVSExtract.csv in the working directory (not included; source: World Values Survey, worldvaluessurvey.org).